A Sampling of Cases Handled by David Allen

 State v.
 Olsen, King County Superior Court, 1989: Captain of Dutch Harbor crab boat charged with assault with intent to kill police officer when police raided a home where he was visiting a friend, defense was self-defense, jury verdict of not guilty and jury awarded defendant reimbursement of attorney's fees and time loss.

 State v.
-J.G., King County Superior Court, 1988: University of Washington senior who was also a Naval ROTC cadet, charged with bank robbery after a former high school friend turned State’s evidence to get a favorable deal and claimed J.G. participated as a "thrill" type event.
+J.G., King County Superior Court, 1988: University of Washington senior who was also a Naval ROTC cadet, charged with armed bank robbery after a former high school friend turned State’s evidence to get a favorable deal and claimed J.G. participated as a "thrill" type event.
 Jury verdict of not guilty.

 State v.
 Hanson, Snohomish County Superior Court, 1987: Businessman who was also captain in Army reserves and decorated Vietnam veteran charged with assault with intent to kill store clerk.
 He was convicted at his first trial (represented by another attorney) and sentenced to eight years in prison.
 Allen won his appeal (see State v.
 Hanson infra) and retried case, which resulted in a not guilty verdict.
 Defense was one of alibi and mistaken identity based on improper and very suggestive police identification procedures.